Integer003/Open-air-hot-spring/README.md

 # Open Air Hot Spring

-Open Air Hot Spring is a project for Tsinghua University course `Type-safe Modern System Practice' taught by Yang Yuan.
+Open Air Hot Spring:hotsprings: is a project for Tsinghua University course `Type-safe Modern System Practice' taught by Yang Yuan.
 It's a platform that allows operators, sellers, and regulators to manage and interact with goods and services in an online marketplace.
 The project is primarily developed using Scala and TypeScript.

-## Features
+## :feather:Features

 - **User Management**:
     - Sellers can register, log in, and delete their accounts.